New Life Movement: Reception

 especially the habit and ability of unified action."
 The aim was to say "farewell to yesterday's barbarian way of life, its disorderliness, lethargy, and depression."
 These were hardly objectionable goals, especially when framed in the innocent bromides of Confucius and Christ."
 He also notes that Chiang developed deep personal reservations regarding the Blue Shirts, having mused in a letter to the newspaper Dagongbao, "How would I differ from the Communists...if I were to imitate the so-called fascists...of Italy?" and by mid-1934, had become "thoroughly disillusioned with the organization".
 Unlike the Brown Shirts, who numbered two million and functioned as Hitler's private paramilitary around the same time period, the exclusive Blue Shirts had only about three hundred official members when it finally disbanded in 1938.

 Federica Ferlanti notes that for all its shortcomings, the New Life Movement was nevertheless able to help rally considerable number of ordinary Chinese people to the anti-Japanese war effort, particularly urbanite Chinese women, who in one instance helped raise an "extraordinary amount of money during the New Life Movement Fifth Anniversary fund-raising campaign of 1939."
 She further states that "the involvement of civil servants through the New Life Movement wartime campaigns prevented the disintegration of society and administrative institutions under the impact of the war in the first phase of the conflict" and that in conclusion, "the complex network of New Life Movement organisations in the administrative structure helped stabilise the Nationalist state during the first years of the war, and the involvement of civil servants tempered the centrifugal drifting of the administrative institutions."

 Implementations

 The New Life Movement aimed to control Chinese lifestyles.

-Some measures and moral codes included: opposition to littering and spitting at random; opposition to opium use; opposition to conspicuous consumption; rejection of immoral entertainment in favour of artistic and athletic pursuits; courteous behaviour; saluting the flag.
-Chiang urged citizens to bathe with cold water, since the (supposed) Japanese habit of washing their faces with cold water was a sign of their military strength.
+The early practical measures of the movement sought emphasized hygiene.
+Measures grouped around the idea of hygiene included "mental hygiene," public cleanliness and etiquette, militaristic discipline, and moral cultivation.